 5. National Museum of African American History and Culture

 Lead designer David Adjaye and lead architect Philip Freelon, working in conjunction with Freelon Adjaye Bond/SmithGroup, were chosen as the winners of an international design competition in 2009 to build a museum in the National Mall that would honor African American history and culture in the United States.
 The three-tiered, trapezoidal shape was inspired by a sculpture by early 20th-century Yoruban craftsman Olowe of Ise, whose columnic sculptures were designed to support the porches of shrine houses.
-Nicknamed the “Corona,” the bronze design is a tribute to the enslaved and free African Americans in South Carolina and Louisiana who were skilled artisands and metalworkers.
+Nicknamed the “Corona,” the bronze design is a tribute to the enslaved and free African Americans in South Carolina and Louisiana who were skilled artisans and metalworkers.
 The National Museum of African American History and Culture opened in 2016.

 6. Founders Library at Howard University

 Albert Irvin Cassell is famous for being the third registered African-American architect in Washington, D.C., and is a name often heard in discussions about the District’s historic architecture.
 Born in Maryland, he was curious about drafting from a young age and later studied at Cornell University.
 After serving in the U.S. Army, he began working as an architect for universities.
 Notably, he designed the Founders Library at Howard University, which opened in 1939.
-As the largest and most comprehensive research facility at any historically Black university, it is not only an iconic symbol for the university but continues to serve as a meeting place for some of the brightest Black minds.
+As the largest and most comprehensive research facility at any historically Black university, it is not only an iconic symbol for the university but continues to serve as a meeting place for some of the brightest Black minds in the nation.
 The National Trust for Historic Preservation named the Founders Library as a National Treasure in 2016.

 7. The Kreeger Museum